Thoroldvix/game-of-life/README.md

 ## Implementation

 All game logic calculations are done on the backend side.
 The frontend is only responsible for displaying the game and controlling its state.
+Communication between frontend and backend is done using websockets.
 For better performance, backend only returns cells that are alive.
 Grid of cells is represented as 1D set of integers, where each integer is a cell position in the grid.
 For example, a grid with 3x3 dimensions will be represented as a set of integers: {0, 1, 2, 3, 4, 5, 6, 7, 8}.
 Where cell index starts in the top left corner and ends